 Now, those two won’t replace Costumed Rigard in my squads.
 Esme, certainly not, while Alexandrine may get a run-out trial at some point.

-So when a hero like Lughaidh comes along, I immediately look for what impact he could have, for that sort of player.
+So when a hero like Lughaidh comes along, I immediately look for what impact he could have, on that sort of player.
 But I fear, he’s a help and a hindrance.

 See, he has these three significant flaws, which I think will hold him back: